 His music can be divided into two distinct periods: The European period that includes his earlier works (Opus 1 to 27), and the Israeli period that started as soon as he immigrated to Israel in 1935 (Opus 28 to 352, and many composition to which no opus number was given.)

 After graduating high school Lavry’s parents felt that music was not a respectable profession and sent him to study architecture at the Technical College in Oldenburg, Germany.
 He then returned to his love – music.
 At the Leipzig Conservatory he studied piano with Prof. Robert Teichmuller, composition under Paul Graener, and conducting with Hermann Scherchen.

 (Opus 1-27 and 35)

-In 1929 he assumed the post of Conductor of the Berliner Sinfonie Orchester (Berlin Symphony Orchestra) where he stayed until the orchestra was dismantled by the Nazi regime.
+In 1928, at the age of 25, he assumed the post of Conductor of the Berliner Sinfonie Orchester (Berlin Symphony Orchestra) where he stayed until the orchestra was dismantled by the Nazi regime.

 During his years in Germany, Lavry began to address Jewish subjects in some of his music.
 His Suite Juif (Jewish Suite) for String Orchestra or String Quartet (Op.
 17) and orchestral piece – Hassidic Dance (Op.
 22) were both premiered in Berlin in 1930 and 1931.
 He also evinced an interest at that stage in artistic conceptions of other folksong traditions, as demonstrated by his Variations on a Latvian Folksong (Op.
 11), which was premiered by the Berliner Sinfonieorchester around the same time.

 Lavry returned to Riga in 1933, two months after the National Socialist party assumed power in Germany.
 He became the resident conductor of the Riga Opera.
 The following year, he conducted the Riga Radio Broadcasting Symphony Orchestra performing his symphonic poem Ahasver, the Wandering Jew (Op.
 23.)